zlatnaspirala/visual-ts-game-engine/readme.md

      It is injected to the Platformer to make full operated work.
  - gamesList args for ioc constructor is for now just simbolic for now.
 (WIP)
  - In ioc you can make strong class dependency relations.
    Use it for your own structural changes.
+If you want to make light version for build than use ioc to remove everything you don't need in build.

 #### Main dependency file ####